Best Bivy Sacks To Keep You Safe In Freezing Temps

 Conversely, some are very inexpensive, even under $50.

 These aren’t the shelters you want for heavy repeat use in seriously extreme weather.
-However, they provide a great option when you might not take shelter otherwise.

 These more affordable options are best for emergencies or more temperate climates.